Understanding Tinnitus and Tinnitus Retraining Therapy (TRT)

 Duration of Treatment

-TRT is not a quick fix — it is a longer‑term process that supports gradual change in how your nervous system responds to tinnitus.
+TRT is not a quick fix, it is a longer-term process that supports gradual change in how your nervous system responds to tinnitus.
+Most people engage with therapy for 12 to 18 months, with some variation depending on individual response.
+Initial improvements are often noticed around the three-month mark, but significant habituation typically takes a year or more.

 Estimated amount of appointments:

-At these sessions, we check how you’re responding to sound enrichment, review your progress and adjust counselling and sound‑generator settings accordingly.
+At each session, we check how you are responding to sound enrichment, review your progress, and adjust your counselling and sound generator settings accordingly.

 Summary

-With your commitment and our support, we’ll work together to retrain your brain and reduce the impact of tinnitus on your life.
+With your commitment and our support, we will work together to retrain your brain and reduce the impact of tinnitus on your life.

 Next